AWegnerGitHub/awegnergithub.github.io-content/2023_06_12_stackexchange_strike_week_one.md

 of how unhappy the users of Stack Exchange are.

 I think it's telling that the company managed to copy and paste from the [strike letter][1], but at the same time managed to completely ignore that this isn't about GPT detectors.
-Even worse, the company is spreading that falsehood to it's employees, and the press.
+Even worse, the company is spreading that falsehood to its employees, and the press.
 On top of that, has two teams - Community Leadership and Marketing - working on communications, yet no progress has been made.